This Is How Long It Takes To Mine 1 Bitcoin

 3. Block reward

 Another unique and significant element of Bitcoin’s coding and self-management of supply is known as Bitcoin halving.
-Every four years, the reward for mining a new Bitcoin block cuts in half.
+Every four years, the reward for mining a new Bitcoin block is cut in half.
 This is to ensure the coin doesn’t become over-inflated and retains usefulness as a store of value.
 The current Bitcoin block reward is 6.25, a figure that’s set to halve sometime in 2024 which theoretically reduces how quickly it takes miners to acquire a full Bitcoin.

 4. Network Speed